NIGERIAN COMMUNICATIONS COMMISSION

 MISSION

-To facilitate the achievement of universal access to ICT and universal service, through market-based investment, which stimulate development in rural, un-served and under-served communities.
+To facilitate universal service and access to ICT, through partnerships to stimulate development in rural, unserved and underserved communities.

 VISION